The State Library leads and coordinates several councils and review committees.

 - Sarah Thornberry, Teacher-Librarian, Springboro Junior High School

-Ex officio members of the council include a representative from each of the information network providers (OPLIN, OhioLINK, INFOhio) and a representative from the Ohio Library Council.
+Ex officio members of the council include a representative from each of the information network providers (OPLIN, OhioLINK, INFOhio).

 LSTA Grant Reviewers